MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 therefore the set of possible :math:`\omega` and the map :math:`\Phi` is from :math:`\Gamma` to :math:`\Gamma`.

-We can resonably assume that for any application, :math:`\omega` can be considered to be a large array of :math:`n` complex or real numbers.
+We can reasonably assume that for any application, :math:`\omega` can be considered to be a large array of :math:`n` complex or real numbers.
 Since the theory of MRI reconstructions is naturally formulated with complex numbers, we will consider that